 President: Andraé HolseyAndraé M. Holsey is a graduate of the Penn State University with a B.A. in Political Science and a minor in Military Studies.
 While at Penn State, he was a member of the Political Science Society, PSUA Black Student Union, and the Criminal Justice Organization.
 His awards include the 2016 Abercrombie & Fitch Diversity Champion of the Year Award from the National Society of High School Scholars, the Blair Co.
 NAACP Martin Luther King, Jr. Scholarship, the Altoona Mirror 20 under 20 Top Scholar Award/Scholarship, among others.
 Holsey’s outspoken advocacy for racial justice earned him a position as the Political Outreach Director of Progress for People of Color and a position on the Outreach/Action Volunteer Committee for the Alliance for Police Accountability.
 He has given speeches on race at George Washington University for International Scholar’s Day and for the NAACP Freedom Fund Dinner as the keynote speaker, participated in the National Action Network March on Washington (and organized dozens of other protests in the Tri-State Area), and canvassed for successful ballot initiatives in Pittsburgh to pass Breonna’s Law and ban the use of solitary confinement at the Allegheny County Jail.
-With his election as President of the Chapter, Holsey made history as the youngest-ever Branch President and youngest senior official in the PA State Conference of the NAACP.
+With his election as President of the Chapter, Holsey made history as the youngest-ever Branch President in the PA State Conference of the NAACP.

 1st Vice President : Darius MorganDarius Morgan’s degree in Business Administration Marketing and Management from South Hills Business School isn’t his only experience in how to run successful organizations.
 Spurred to action after the death of George Floyd, Morgan applied his business degree and managerial skills from his time at Panda Express to take the helm of the civil rights discussion in Central PA, as founder and Executive Director of Progress for People of Color.
 A staunch feminist, member of the LGBTQ+ community, and National PBL contestant, he brings to the table unique perspectives and managerial experience coveted in an organization like the Blair Co.
 NAACP.
 After the 2021 Election concluded, Darius and Paige Lightner (2nd Vice President) made history as the first two LGBTQ+ officers of Pennsylvania’s oldest NAACP Branch.